accepting new clients online & in-person

 Neurodivergence is the umbrella medical term for several medically diagnosed conditions, including Autism, ADHD, OCD, Tourette's and Personality Disorders.

-My therapy affirms individual experience, holistically.
-I specialise in neurodivergent counselling based on lived experience and clinical training that is adapted to suit my client needs, taking time to develop strong relationships and seek attunment.
+My practice affirms individual experience, holistically.
+I specialise in neurodivergent counselling based on lived experience and clinical training that is adapted to suit my client needs, taking time to develop strong relationships and seek attunement.

 I specialise in working with adults and young people diagnosed with ADHD and Autism.
 My combined lived experience and additional training in neurodivergence have naturally developed over the years as a passion.
-I have spent the past four years studying neurodivergence and researching this topic to better support my clients.
+I have spent the past four years studying neurodivergence and researching this topic to better support my clients, as a counselling psychologist.

-I have developed a unique way of working affirmatively to encourage and support my clients to thrive.
+I have developed a unique way of working affirmatively enabling my clients to thrive (see my testimonials page!)

 If you would like to know more about the way I work, please do get in touch.

-Within the neurodivergent community, AuDHD has been adopted as the identity-first flag to represent a combined ADHD and Autism diagnosis.
-Here, I use the term to describe combined characteristics (notice I didn't say symptoms!), in the broader sense, to include all neurodivergent people.
+Within the neurodivergent community, AuDHD has been adopted as the identity-first term to represent a combined ADHD and Autism diagnosis.
+Here, I use the term to describe combined characteristics (notice I didn't say symptoms!) in the broader sense, to include all neurodivergent people.

 AuDHD is rightly being recognised more recently as a further diversity within neurodiverse populations, with unique processing and analysis requirements.
 I don't believe there is a one-size-fits-all therapy; therefore, I work in a pluralistic (more than two therapy models) way that tailors therapy to the individual, whilst affirming neurodivergent identities.